Delhi LG Saxena okays Chhath Puja at designated Yamuna ghats, say sources | Politics

 ''The Hon'ble CM is, therefore, advised to refrain from such acts in the future, in the larger public interest,'' sources quoted Saxena as saying in his file note.

+Reacting to the developments, the AAP said, ''We strongly object to the language used by LG for the chief minister.
+He is lowering the dignity of the chair he occupies by publicly abusing the chief minister every day.

+''The chief minister is an elected representative who has been elected for the third consecutive time with historic margins.
+The LG has no business to publicly reprimand the chief minister every day.
+LG is hungry for cheap publicity and wants to see his name in newspapers every day,'' the AAP said in a statement.

-The Aam Aadmi Party dispensation has been at loggerheads with the LG office over numerous issues ever since Saxena assumed the office in May this year.
+The AAP dispensation has been at loggerheads with the LG office over numerous issues ever since Saxena assumed office in May this year.

 Recently on October 4, Saxena had ordered an inquiry into alleged irregularities in the power subsidy scheme, raising the hackles of AAP leaders who claimed his move was linked to Gujarat polls and aimed at stalling the free electricity initiative.